elastisys/compliantkubernetes-apps/migration/v0.29/README.md

 ## Prerequisites

 - [ ] Upgrade your version of helmfile and helm diff by following these steps:

   - Uninstall `helm-diff` so that the new version can be installed:

-        ```console
+      ```bash
-        $ helm plugin uninstall diff
+      helm plugin uninstall diff
       ```

   - From the root of your `compliantkubernetes-apps` directory, run ansible to get the updated requirements:

-        ```console
+      ```bash
-        $ ansible-playbook -e 'ansible_python_interpreter=/usr/bin/python3' --ask-become-pass --connection local --inventory 127.0.0.1, get-requirements.yaml
+      ansible-playbook -e 'ansible_python_interpreter=/usr/bin/python3' --ask-become-pass --connection local --inventory 127.0.0.1, get-requirements.yaml
       ```

 - [ ] Notify the users (if any) before the upgrade starts;
 - [ ] Check if there are any pending changes to the environment;
 - [ ] Check the state of the environment, pods, nodes and backup jobs: